 \textbf{Simulation 3.} To further reveal the infeasibility of the trivial range [-1,1] for certain function approximation problems, we conduct similar simulations on a new target function $g(x)$, denoted as

-Mathematically, $g(x)$ is composed of two parts: $0.5\cos(22\pi x^2)$ and $0.5x^2$, which represent two completely different `modes' at distinct frequencies.
-We carry on the same sampling as Simulations 1 and 2 to generate 500 training and test points on [0,1].
+Mathematically, $g(x)$ is composed of two parts: $0.5\cos(22\pi x^2)$ and $0.5x^2$, which represent two completely different `modes' at distinct `frequencies', as shown in Figure \ref{fig:newadded4}.

+We carry on the same sampling as in Simulations 1 and 2 to generate 500 training and test points on [0,1].
 Here, we only consider the training performance of random nets with various choices of $\lambda$.
-We report the comparison results for $\lambda=1$ and $\lambda=100$ in \reffig{3}.
-We observe that the random nets with $\lambda=1$ are not universal approximators, although the number of hidden nodes is sufficiently large ($L=10,000$).
-The network with $\lambda=1$ can only fit the `mean' curve of the original signal and fail to approximate the high-frequency `mode' $0.5\cos(22\pi x^2)$.
-On the other hand, for the second `mode' $0.5x^2$, the random nets $\lambda=1$ have great approximation performance.
+We report the results of the comparison for $\lambda=1$ and $\lambda=100$ in \reffig{3}.
+We observe that the random net with $\lambda=1$ is not a universal approximator, although the number of hidden nodes is sufficiently large ($L=10,000$).
+The network with $\lambda=1$ can only fit the `mean' curve of the original signal and fails to approximate the high-frequency `mode' $0.5\cos(22\pi x^2)$.
+On the other hand, for the second `mode' $0.5x^2$, the random net with $\lambda=1$ has great approximation performance.

 As we observe the derivative $|g'(x)|\leq 25$ in \reffig{3} (c), we conjecture that in general, the `appropriate' range of $\lambda$ is related to the magnitude of $|g'(x)|$, rather than independent of the target function class and training samples.
 Moreover, a multi-scale strategy that selects random parameters from various scopes can be beneficial, especially when the target function is complicated and composed of multiple `modes.'
 In \reffig{3} (d), we find another interesting result that the training output of the network with 300 hidden neurons and weights (and biases) randomly chosen from [-100,100] is not significantly affected if we remove 85 hidden neurons with weights (and biases) located in the `narrow' range [-30,30].
-It means, these hidden weights (and biases) as randomly assigned from [-30,30], not to mention the ones from [-1,1], have a little contribution to the approximation universality in learning.
+It means, these hidden weights (and biases) as randomly assigned from [-30,30], not to mention the ones from [-1,1], provide a little contribution to approximation universality in learning.